Frogpants/portfolio_2025/_posts/CSP/Final-Exam/2025-04-23-Study-Plan.md

   - Practice manipulating lists and nested data.
   - Code reading and logic tracing exercises.
 - **CPT/Project Focus**:
-  - Revisit your Create Performance Task.
+  - Revisit my Create Performance Task.
-  - Reflect on your use of abstraction and algorithms.
+  - Reflect on my use of abstraction and algorithms.
 - **Ethical Refresher**: One more written response on computing innovations and their impact.
 - **Practice**:
-  - 30–40 MCQs, mostly targeted by weakness.
   - 2 code reading/tracing exercises.
   - 1 project blog review or summary.